- Well suited for light deburring of brass and aluminum parts

 5. What shape of plastic tumbling media do you manufacture?

 We make various shapes of plastic media, including cone shape, pyramid shape, tetrahedron shape, paraboloid shape, tri-star shape, lens shape, nipple shape, and triangle shape.

 If you need a particular shape for your application, please contact us to check before your order.

 Plastic Tumbling Media is specially formulated to smoothen surfaces of sensitive workpieces.

 However, some special types can be aggressive enough for deburring aluminum, brass, and other metals.

-Essentially, plastic tumbling media produce more even finishing on workpieces than Ceramic Tumbling Media does.
+Essentially, plastic tumbling media produces more even finishing workpieces than Ceramic Tumbling Media does.

 They are very light than ceramic media, making them ideal for soft, thread-like parts.

 Moreso, they don’t discolor parts or peen on burrs.

 7. What are plastic tumbling media typically made of?